Aliases for VPS33A Gene

 GeneCards Summary for VPS33A Gene

 VPS33A (VPS33A, CORVET/HOPS Core Subunit) is a Protein Coding gene.
-Diseases associated with VPS33A include Hermansky-Pudlak Syndrome 5 and Pancreatitis, Hereditary.
+Diseases associated with VPS33A include Mucopolysaccharidosis and Hermansky-Pudlak Syndrome 5.
 An important paralog of this gene is ENSG00000256861.

 UniProtKB/Swiss-Prot for VPS33A Gene